Apple faces second suit from victorious patent firm

 The latest suit alleges Apple infringes the same patents at issue in the trial, and names four others.
 Three of those additional patents were part of its older complaint against Apple, which was later narrowed.

-Both Smartflash lawuits say that around 2000, the co-inventor of its patents, Patrick Racz, met with executives of what is now European SIM card maker Gemalto SA, including Augustin Farrugia, who is now a senior director at Apple.
+Both Smartflash lawuits say that around 2000, the co-inventor of its patents, Patrick Racz, met with executives of what is now European SIM card maker Gemalto SA (GTO.AS), including Augustin Farrugia, who is now a senior director at Apple.

-Smartflash has also filed patent infringement lawsuits against Samsung Electronics Co Ltd, Google Inc and Amazon.com Inc over the same patents.
+Smartflash has also filed patent infringement lawsuits against Samsung Electronics Co Ltd (005930.KS), Google Inc (GOOGL.O) and Amazon.com Inc (AMZN.O) over the same patents.

 The case is Smartflash LLC et al v.
 Apple Inc, in the U.S. District Court for the Eastern District of Texas, No. 15-cv-145.